-&lt;sup>2 Attention: there is no intake for the OCC programme anymore.
+&lt;sup>3 Attention: there is no intake for the OCC programme anymore.
 A transition rule for the completion of this programme has been included in Annex 1.

-- d.
-Programme component: a bundling of examinations with a designated function and meaning within the MSc curriculum: - e.
-Course: an instruction given under the authority of an examiner; each course is concluded with an examination: - f.
+- a.
+Act: the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek WHW); - b.
+Rules and Guidelines (R&G): the rules, guidelines and instructions of the Examination Board as referred to in Article 7.12b of the Act; - c.
+MSc curriculum: the total of programme components qualifying for the final exam; - d.
+Programme component: a bundling of examinations with a designated function and meaning within the MSc curriculum; - e.
+Course: an instruction given under the authority of an examiner; each course is concluded with an examination; - f.
 Final exam: the total assessment of the performance of the student for separate examination parts of the programme, as referred to in article 7.10 of the Act; - g.
 Examination: every course will be assessed with an examination.
 Each examination includes an investigation into the knowledge, insight and skills of the student, as well as the appraisal of the results of that investigation.
 An examination may consist of more than one test; - h.
 Test: In general, a distinction can be made between a written test and other test types that do not fall under the term written test: - A written test is a plenary individual test (on campus or remote) whether on paper or digital, within a limited time frame of 3 hours maximum, with open and/or multiple-choice questions.
-During a written test it is not permitted to use any other material, equipment (calculator, phone) or resources (such as books or notes) than the ones the examiner has allowed in advance (via Canvas) and that are indicated on the examination cover page; - Other test types such as: - An individual assignment, for example a case, an essay or a thesis4; - A group or team assignment, for example a case; - An internship; - An oral test; - A presentation; - A practical exercise (supervised exercise aimed at acquiring a practical skill, for example communication skills); - Participation performance. - i.
+During a written test it is not permitted to use any other material, equipment (calculator, phone) or resources (such as books or notes) than the ones the examiner has allowed in advance (via Canvas) and that are indicated on the examination cover page; - Other test types such as: - An individual assignment, for example a case, an essay or a thesis; - A group or team assignment, for example a case; - An internship; - An oral test; - A presentation; - A practical exercise (supervised exercise aimed at acquiring a practical skill, for example communication skills); - Participation performance. - i.
 EC: abbreviation of "European Credit" which stands for study credit as referred to in Article 7.4 of the Act.
 One EC represents 28 hours of study; - j.
 Student: a person who is enrolled in the university and admitted to the degree programme pursuing the study and/or to take the tests and examinations of the programme; for the further application of these regulations, this designation also applies to an enrolled 'extraneous'; - k.
 Examination Board: the board referred to in Article 7.12 of the Act for supervising the examinations and organization and coordination of the examinations of the programme; - I. Academic Year: the academic year runs from 1 September to 31 August (inclusive) of the following calendar year; - m.
 Programme Director: the Dean of Education in the capacity of programme director as laid down in Article 9.17 of the Act and as referred to in Article 7 of the School Regulations 2017; - n.
-Dean: head of Rotterdam School of Management, Erasmus University; - o.
-Academic Director. the person who is authorised by the Programme Director to spearhead the master programme and lead the programme in terms of profile, content, quality, delivery and assessment; - p.
+Dean: head of Rotterdam School of Management, Erasmus University; - Academic Director: the person who is authorised by the Programme Director to spearhead the master programme and lead the programme in terms of profile, content, quality, delivery and assessment; - p.
 School: Rotterdam School of Management, Erasmus University; - q.
 Academic personnel: - the members of the academic staff of the School, - the trainee research assistants (PhD candidates) of the School, - the other academic personnel; - r.
-Academic staff: - the full professors, - the associate professors of the School, - the assistant professors of the School; - s.
-Teaching team: the members of the academic staff and the academic lecturers teaching courses within the degree programme. - t.
-Explanatory feedback session: in Dutch "nabespreking" as referred to in Article 7.13, par 2, sub q of the Act.
-It is an important meeting that gives students the opportunity to learn from their mistakes.
-They have the opportunity to review the questions and assignments of the test concerned, along with the answer models and criteria for assessment.
+Academic staff: - the full professors, - the associate professors of the School, - the assistant professors of the School;